IWC Schaffhausen: 1970s–present

 In 1985 IWC then Director Günter Blümlein asked Kurt Klaus to create a Grande Complication watch to be worn on a wrist, as existing iterations on the market are all much larger sized Pocket Watch.
 In 1986, Manufacture d'Horlogerie Renaud et Papi SA's founders Dominic Renaud and Giulio Papi assisted the design of the repeater function of the movement, before their take over by Audemars Piguet in 1992.

 The IWC ref.3770 launched in 1990 was the first wristwatch-sized Grande Complication that housed a Chronograph, a Minute Repeater and a Perpetual Calendar functions.

 In 1991 IWC director Günter Blümlein founded the LMH Group with its headquarters in Schaffhausen.
 With a 100% stake in IWC, 60% in Jaeger-LeCoultre (the other 40% was owned by Audemars Piguet), and 90% in the Saxony-based watchmaking company of A. Lange & Söhne.
 The Group employed some 1,440 persons.

 In July 2000, LMH was acquired by Richemont for CHF 2.8 billion.
 Despite the takeover by Richemont, IWC was guaranteed that it would continue to be managed by the same executives from the LMH Group.

 In 2001 IWC went online with the Collectors Forum.

 In 2011, IWC released its other Grande Complication watch, Sidérale Scafusia, taking 10 years to develop.
 The watch has a Celestial Chart with sunrise and sunset indications customized for each customer based on their individual locations.

 In 2021, IWC CEO Christoph Grainger used a PORTL device to appear at the Watches & Wonders fair in Shanghai.

+In 2023, IWC launched the Ingenieur Automatic 40 in 4 colors.
+This newly engineered automatic models follow the bold aesthetic codes of Gérald Genta's Ingenieur from the 1970s while meeting the highest standards regarding ergonomics, finishing, and technology.